Jahiel/SmartCoffeeMachineFront/README.md

 ### API Configuration

-This frontend communicates with the SmartCoffeeMachine API.
+This frontend communicates with the SmartCoffeeMachine (available at [SmartCoffeeMachine](https://github.com/Jahiel/SmartCoffeeMachine)) API.
 You can configure the API URL using a `.env` file:

 ```env
 VITE_API_URL=WIP